andyg5000/commerce_braintree/README.txt

   4. Click edit for either the "Braintree Drop-in UI" or "Braintree Transparent Redirect" payment rule.
 Note: We do not recommend using both at the same time.

-  5. Fill out the settings for the implementation you whish to enable.
+  5. Fill out the settings for the implementation you wish to enable.

      a.
 Enter your payment settings using the API credentials gathered above
      b.
 Select "Sandbox" server if you've registered using a sandbox account